Dano-Swedish War (1658–1660): Siege of Copenhagen

-Over 200 heated shot a day were hurled into the city, and several large howitzers were brought to bombard the Danish capital, including the 300-pounder "Eric Hansson", earlier used in the siege of Krakow.
+Over 200 heated shot a day were hurled into the city, and several large howitzers were brought to bombard the Danish capital, including the 300-pounder "Eric Hansson", earlier used in the siege of Kraków.
 But the citizens of Copenhagen proved to be resilient and endured the constant barrage.

 Kronborg captured

 In a 1649 treaty the Dutch had pledged to defend Denmark against unprovoked aggression, and from a Swedish point of view it was essential to establish naval supremacy in Øresund to keep the Dutch out should they decide to intervene in the conflict.
 Kronborg Castle sat near the narrowest part of Øresund, a sound only four kilometres wide, which gave the castle a supreme strategic importance.
 Frederick III had appointed the colonel Poul Beenfeldt commander of the castle and ordered him to defend it at all costs.
 Should he fail in that, Kronborg was to be blown up to prevent the Swedes from using it.

 On August 16 the Swedes arrived at Helsingør, took shelter in the city and started bombarding the castle with artillery.
 The Danes returned the fire, attempting to set the city on fire.
 They managed to destroy a dozen houses, but the fire did not spread enough to cause a conflagration.
 Danish artillery rained continually on the Swedish soldiers.
 However, the Swedish force still managed to advance, taking the outer line of defenses.
 The mood in the castle darkened, and Beenfeldt's courage wavered.
 The Lord High Admiral of Sweden, Carl Gustaf Wrangel, resorted to subterfuge and spread the rumor that Copenhagen had fallen and the Swedish soldiers started a false celebration.
 Discouraged and demoralized, the Danes capitulated.
 The loss of Kronborg was a blow for the Danish; 77 captured cannons were quickly put to use in the siege and with the castle in Swedish hands, it was believed that the Dutch would have a difficult time to come to aid.